-(1) The artificial distinction drawn between "informative" and "persuasive" advertising is based on a misunderstanding of the nature, purpose and rationale of advertising.
-This is wider than conveying to the consumer information about products which are already in existence.
-It applies also, for example, to new products; continually changing consumers - eg. baby products; new uses of an established product; and changes in the product itself.
+(1)The artificial distinction drawn between "informative" "persuasive" advertising and is based on а misunderstanding of the nature, purpose and rationale of advertising.
+This is wider than conveying to the consumer information about products which are already It applies also, for example, to new in existence. products; continually changing consumers - eg. baby products; new uses of an established product; and changes in the product itself.